ysndr/blog/src/posts/internals/2019-12-31-built-with-hakyll-part-1.md

             >>= relativizeUrls
 ```

-This creates a files `archive.html` which is b uild using the compile function that basically wraps an `Item a` in the `Compiler` monad.
+This creates a files `archive.html` which is built using the compile function that basically wraps an `Item a` in the `Compiler` monad.
 The corresponding item is created using `makeItem` that itroduces an empty String Item that is enriched first using the archive template and subsequently the default page template.

 Notice the use of `loadAll` that makes the set of all posts availlable inside he compile scope.
 Most importantly though are the both contexts, especially the `archiveCtx` that makes the posts available to the template engine as a list of `postCtx`s.